Through The Fibro Fog

 Jump to Recipe Print Recipe

-This couscous stuffed butternut squash is a warming and cosy vegan dinner idea, or side dish.
+This couscous stuffed butternut squash is a warming and cozy vegan dinner idea, or side dish.
 Easy to make with mostly pantry staples and so delicious!

 couscous stuffed butternut squash on a baking tray next to a bowl of tahini.

 These roasted butternut squash stuffed with couscous are the ultimate comfort food dinner idea, or can be sliced and served as a side dish too.
 Perfect for Thanksgiving dinner I think!
-Healthy, delicious and very filling!
+Delicious and very filling!

 Jump to: